knulli-cfw/knulli.org/docs/play/update.md

     Batocera supports OTA (over-the-air) updates which can be executed directly from the EmulationStation GUI.
 Consequently, KNULLI also shows the OTA update menu.
 However, currently, we do **not have OTA servers** set up, yet.
 Until we do, we kindly ask you to update your KNULLI installation **manually**.

-KNULLI can be updated by downloading the **boot package** for your device and replacing the `batocera` file manually.
+KNULLI can be updated by downloading the **boot package** for your device manually.

 1. Download the latest **boot package** for your device from our [Releases page](https://github.com/knulli-cfw/distribution/releases/latest) by following these steps:
     * Scroll to the bottom of the latest release to find it's **Assets** list.